 Parameter Description Example Dump File Format Options: Custom file and Log bucket.
 Custom file Dump Mode Options: One-off dump and Periodical dump.
-One-off dump

-Parameter Description Example Filter Criteria Logs can be filtered by multiple criteria such as log collection time, log type, or namespace, so that you can dump the logs that meet specified criteria.
-Set the log collection time to Last 30 minutes, select the als0320a component, and set the keyword to warn.
+One-off dump Filter Criteria Logs can be filtered by multiple criteria such as log collection time, log type, or namespace, so that you can dump the logs that meet specified criteria.
+Set the collect time to 30 min select als032 component and se keywo warn.
 Log Group Logs can be categorized into logical groups, so that you can dump them based on groups.
 NOTE After a dump task is deleted, log groups will also be deleted. log-group2 Target OBS Bucket OBS bucket that store logs.
 NOTE If no OBS bucket is available, click View OBS to create a bucket on the OBS console.
-If you select an unauthorized OBS bucket, LTS will take 15 minutes to authorize the ACL for the bucket.
-If your configuration fails, try again 15 minutes later.
-Exercise caution when modifying the bucket policy to prevent log dump failures. obs-store-test OBS Bucket Directory OBS bucket directory for storing logs.
+If you select an unauthorized OBS bucket, AOM will take 15 minutes to authorize the ACL for the bucket.
+If your configuration fails, try again 15 minutes later. obs-store-test

+Parameter Description Example OBS Bucket Directory OBS bucket directory for storing logs.
 NOTE If this parameter is not set, logs are stored in the root directory of the OBS bucket by default. /home/One- off Dump